Sunday, April 13, 2008

 Judge Burke's lashing stuck Minneapolis Animal Control agency between a rock and a hard place.
 Animal control claims they only had two contacts with the pit bull before the fatal attack.
 In both cases, the attacks were deemed too minor to destroy the dog or deem it dangerous.
-Yet one of the cases (or yet a third) involved a construction worker who received 22 thousand dollars in compensation after being bit by the dog.
+Yet one of the cases involved a construction worker who received compensation after being bitten by the dog.
+Burt Osborne, Director of the Minneapolis Regulatory Service, responded to the judge's ruling.

-Another fine example of outdated dog laws -- one can't point the blame at the dog owner after multiple infractions or to the animal control agency that issued them.
+Another fine example of outdated dog laws -- one can't point the blame at the dog's owner after multiple infractions or to the animal control agency that issued them.
 The finger is consistently pointed by each group to another party.
-Meanwhile, victims die.
-Judge Burke is right that this tragedy could have been prevented.
-It's up to public policy makers to make this a reality.
+Meanwhile, victims are seriously injured and killed.
+Judge Burke is right that this tragedy could have been prevented, but the chief party responsible for this prevention is the dog's owner who had ample knowledge of his dog's vicious propensities.

 Related articles: